alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 * It only works with Amazon's own balancers (ELB or ALB), not with custom solutions.
-* It only takes CPU load into account, not memory or latency.
+* It only takes CPU load into account, not memory use or latency.

 They are explained in detail [here](../2016/nginx-balancer.html#orchestration).
 Our custom orchestrator can be fine-tuned as we see fit.
 No longer do we have to set the low CPU load at 40%;
-we can set a narrower range such as 80-90% so we make better use of our servers.
+we can set a narrower range such as 80-90% so we make better use of our servers, or use other parameters.

 #### The Code

 First we need to get the load of our instances.
-They all have names that start with the prefix `server`, so we get their instance ids and then the load for each one.
+They all have names that start with the prefix `server`, so we get their instance ids and then the load for each one:

 ```
 function getInstanceLoads(callback) {